ucdavisdatalab/workshop_data-science-software-management/06_dev-workflow-tools.Rmd

 1. One branch should always be deliverable, working code.
 Typically this is \"main\".
 2. New work happens on development branches.
 3. Merge new work using a \"general and lieutenants\" workflow:
-    1. Developer (\"lieutenant\") pushes development branch to shared repository
+    -  Developer (\"lieutenant\") pushes development branch to shared repository.
-    2. Project lead (\"general\") merges development branch into main branch, or talks to developer if there\'s a conflict
+    -  Project lead (\"general\") merges development branch into main branch, or talks to developer if there\'s a conflict.
+4. Everyone comments their commits.
-4. There are many possible workflows; the more your team knows, the more options you have.
+5. There are many possible workflows; the more your team knows, the more options you have.

 ## Issue Tracking